Toronto-Tech-Mentoring/TTM-Website/README.md

 If you would like to get involved with the project reach out to hello@acceleratorproject.xyz or join attend one of the CivicTechTO meetup sessions every tuesday night [here](https://www.meetup.com/Civic-Tech-Toronto/)

+## :beetle: Reporting Bugs

+If you would like to contribute to open source initiatives, please report any bugs, UI issues or anything else that affects your experience while using this website [here](https://github.com/Toronto-Tech-Mentoring/TTM-Gatsby/issues).
+Describe it an as much detail as possible and include pictures or GIFs to help describe the issue

 ### 💜 Check out our Github WIKI here: https://github.com/Toronto-Tech-Mentoring/TTM-Gatsby/wiki